Sport Sunscreen Vs. Regular Sunscreen

-That said, before you grab the nearest sunscreen and head out the door, let’s go over a few things to look for in sport sunscreen to keep your skin, your body, and the earth all happy and healthy.
+That said, before you grab the nearest sunscreen and head out the door, let’s go over a few things to look for in sport sunscreen to keep your skin, your body all happy and healthy.

 What To Look For In Sport Sunscreen

 When shopping for sun sport sunscreens, there are a few key qualities that you should look for to ensure you choose a high-quality, safe sunscreen that provides optimal sun protection.